 Building a talent pipeline based on attributes instead of keywords uncovers the people who will thrive on your team and in your culture.

-When you start the process by describing the attributes you’re looking for and then apply these to the entire talent pool, you’re able to uncover higher quality candidates and make more precise matches.
-You're mining a more inclusive and diverse population, and you’re able to:
+When you start by describing the attributes you’re looking for and then apply these to the entire talent pool, you’re able to uncover higher quality candidates and make more precise matches.
+With the help of AI recruiting, you’re mining a more inclusive and diverse population, and you’re able to:

 - Conduct more precise searches, making the process more efficient and productive